 This is why they ordered all of the evacuations.

-Now that Irma's eyewall has just hit the Florida Keys, there are bound to be more and more tweets like this that will let you follow along.
+Irma's eyewall has just hit the Florida Keys, there are bound to be more and more tweets like this that will let you follow along.
 For the people tweeting, of course, the primary concern should always be staying as safe as possible.